 The fair value of equities and international futures is determined using quoted market prices in an active market.
 This measurement basis falls within level 1 of the fair value hierarchy.
-Where a listed equity has been suspended from the exchange trades on, the Manager has estimated its fair value using the market data that is available and the fund administrator's internal valuation models.
-This measurement basis falls within level 3 of the fair value hierarchy as significant inputs to the estimated fair value are not been value and the fund administrator's internal valuation models.
-This measurement basis falls within level 3 of the fair value hierarchy as significant inputs to the estimated fair value are
+Where a listed equity has been suspended from the exchange in which it trades on, the Manager has estimated its fair value using the market data that is available and the fund administrator's internal valuation models.
+This measurement basis falls within level 3 of the fair value hierarchy as significant inputs to the estimated fair value are not based on observable market data.